nadeego/coupons/README.md

 3. If a driver has been to a bar more than once, they are more likely to accept than other respondents.
 However, if they have a child in the car, it correlates to a reduced likelihood of acceptance.
 4. If a driver reported going to a bar more than once a month, had a passenger in the car that was not a kid *and was not employed in the farming, fishing or foresty industry, their acceptance rate was ~71%.
 5. If a driver reported going to bars more than once a month and was under the age of 30, their acceptance rate was ~72%
-6. If a driver reported going go to cheap restaurants more than 4 times a month and had anincome less than 50K, their acceptance rate was ~46%.
+6. If a driver reported going go to cheap restaurants more than 4 times a month and had an income less than 50K, their acceptance rate was ~46%.
 This suggests income may be a strong factor in acceptance.

 ### Carry out & Takeway Coupons